 - 4.30 There is a statutory requirement to account separately for Council Tax and Business Rates.
 The Collection Fund has been established to achieve this.
 The Fund records all transactions such as the yield, exemptions, discounts, provisions for bad debts, payments to major preceptors to Central Government and takes into account collection rates. - 4.31 The Council Tax setting process requires an estimate of the surplus or deficit at 31 March 2022 on Council Tax and Business Rates.
 The balances are distributed to the Council as the Billing Authority, the major preceptors and Central Government.
-For 2023/24, a deficit of £0.095m in relation to Council Tax will be recovered from Three Rivers as a result of increases to the provision and slower than forecast tax base growth in 2022/23. - 4.32 The chart below show the value and proportion of each funding stream that supports the Council's revenue account for 2023/24.
+For 2023/24, a deficit of £0.207m in relation to Council Tax will be recovered from Three Rivers as a result of increases to the provision and slower than forecast tax base growth in 2022/23.
+This is offset by a surplus on the Business Rate Collection Fund of £0.252m, creating a net surplus on the collection fund of 0.044m. - 4.32 The chart below show the value and proportion of each funding stream that supports the Council's revenue account for 2023/24.